openmotics/plugins/influxdb/README.md

                        'description': 'The enpoint for the InfluxDB using HTTP.
 E.g. http://1.2.3.4:8086'}, {'name': 'database',
                        'type': 'str',
-                       'description': 'The InfluxDB database name to witch statistics need to be send.'}]
+                       'description': 'The InfluxDB database name to witch statistics need to be send.'}, {'name': 'intervals',
+                       'type': 'str',
+                       'description': 'JSON encoded dict with send interval per type (see README.md for information)'}]
 ```

+The ```url``` and ```database``` parameters are self-explaining.
+The ```intervals``` parameter is an optional JSON
+encoded dict with as key the name of the data, and as value the frequency (in seconds) with which the data should be
+sent (approximately).

 ## Data